4Ax-Technologies/pose_detector1/Program Architecture overview.md

   for this use case.
 * OpenPose was trained on the COCO 2017 dataset.
 * pose_detector1 uses a Resnet 18 backbone detectnet_v2 model, which was trained on a sample of the "person" class contained within the 80 class COCO 2017 database
-* In evaluation it achieved 95%+ accuracy.
+* In evaluation it currently achieves 98%+ accuracy.

 ###    2. Interfacing Layer:
 * Python serves as a robust choice for the interfacing layer due to its flexibility, ease of integration with machine learning libraries,